-Shrimp and coconut milk are a classic Asian combination.
-I’ve added moringa powder to this very mild dish in order to increase the health benefits.
-If you want to dial up the heat a notch or two, use Serrano or other hot peppers in place of the mild red Anaheim chilies.
+Shrimp and coconut milk are a classic Asian combination; they are also anti-inflammatory.
+I’ve added moringa powder to this very mild dish in order to increase the antioxidant power of this dish.
+If you want to dial up the heat a notch or two, use serrano or other hot peppers in place of the mild red Anaheim chilies.
 If desired, serve over brown or jasmine rice.

 1 tsp. minced garlic